 Inside sales reps spend 35% of their week selling.
 Meanwhile, outside sales reps only spend 22% of their time selling.

-The extra time they have on their hands can be put towards trying to close current leads or following up with even more leads.
+The extra time they have on their hands can be put towards improving productivity.
+For instance, closing current deals or following up with even more leads.

 Being an inside sales rep is not an easy job.
 Here are some of the key skills an inside sales rep should have.